 Determining the average settlement after a car accident is extremely difficult.
 Statistics on injury settlements are not commonly collected and often vary depending on how the settlement is achieved, e.g., through insurance, out of court, or during trial.
 Moreover, every case is unique, and the damages from a car accident are so closely tied to the specifics of your case that looking to an average may not help you understand what your case is worth.
 Miami car accident lawyer Prosper Shaked offers free consultations to help injured victims understand what their car accident case might be worth.
-A Miami personal injury lawyer at The Law Offices of Prosper Shaked explain how your settlement amount may be calculated for back injuries after a car crash.
+A Miami personal injury lawyer at Prosper Shaked Accident Injury Attorneys PA explain how your settlement amount may be calculated for back injuries after a car crash.

 How Are Damages for Back Injuries Calculated in Florida?